nushell/nushell.github.io/book/commands/benchmark.md

 title: benchmark
 categories: |
   system
-version: 0.74.0
+version: 0.75.0
 system: |
-  Time the running time of a block
+  Time the running time of a closure
 usage: |
-  Time the running time of a block
+  Time the running time of a closure
 ---

 # <code>{{ $frontmatter.title }}</code> for system